ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Event listeners

 During the login flow, quite a lot of things are happening and using our event listeners you can listen and act on those events.
-By implementing and regestering `IBankIdEventListener` you will be notified when an event occurs.
+By implementing and registering `IBankIdEventListener` you will be notified when an event occurs.
 A common scenario is logging.
 Multiple event listeners can be registered.

 `BankIdEvent` is the base class for all events which all events will inherit from.
 Each event might (and in most cases will) have unique properties relevant for that specific event.